 Laura Phillips was for many years Chairman of the Siobhan Davies Dance Company and is the Chairman of the Salisbury International Arts Festival, is on the Board of the Rambert Ballet School and is a Governor of Salisbury Cathedral School.
-She was a founding patron of SSIT.
+She is a founding patron of SSIT.

 Sir Hayden Phillips

 Hayden Phillips left the Civil Service in 2004 after 12 years as a Permanent Secretary.
 Since then, among other things, he has been Chairman of the National Theatre and of Marlborough College.
 He is a Deputy Lieutenant of Wiltshire and a Lay Canon of Salisbury Cathedral.
-He was a founding Patron of SSIT.
+He is a founding Patron of SSIT.